leafcloudhq/documentation-rtd/docs/kubernetes/creating-a-kubernetes-cluster.md

 openstack coe cluster config my-k8s-cluster
 ```

-This will download a file called 'config' to the working directory.
+This will download a file called 'config' to your home directory.

 ```
-export KUBECONFIG=/home/user/dir/config
+export KUBECONFIG=/home/<username>/config
 ```

 The config is now usable by kubectl and you should be able to reach your cluster by entering: